mattduck/org-toggl-py/README.md

 - *TOGGL_PID* - Toggl project ID.
 Currently CLOCK entries are only uploaded if they have a parent headline with a project ID.

-- *TOGGL_TID* support is partially implemented, I haven't tested it yet.
+- *TOGGL_TID* - Task ID support is partially implemented, I haven't tested it yet.

 ## JSON